 Before you commit to a name there are a few things you should do, consider if the chosen name can in any way end up being a mistake.
-Think about the nicknames you can make from the name, do the initials spell something funny or inappropriate, does is create an awkward rhyme or imagery in your head when you say it out loud?
+Think about the nicknames you can make from the name.
+Do the initials spell something funny or inappropriate?
+Does it create an awkward rhyme or imagery in your head when you say it out loud?
 Save your future child some potential teasing and harassment by giving thoughtful consideration to the name you bestow on them for life.

 Choosing a name can also cause a strain with friends and family.
 Some family members may not understand why you chose the name you did or why you chose one family name over another.
 While hurt feelings can be hard to avoid, we suggest you stick to your guns.
 This baby is yours; you get the privilege of choosing the name.